New state and federal laws allow Ohio residents to keep children insured on a parent’s health insurance policy past age 23.

 Under Federal law the child can be married or unmarried but must be:

 It is important to note that the child does not need to be financially dependent on the parent(s) in order to qualify for coverage under the new state and federal health care reform laws.
 Additionally, parents should be able to write off their child’s monthly premiums for income tax purposes as before.

 The state law in Ohio takes effect July 1, 2010.
 Parents can request to add their children on an existing group or individual plan during the first renewal date of their policy.
 All new policies issued after July 1 will automatically allow for the addition of older dependents.

 The state law applies to group policies that include coverage for dependents as well as COBRA and state continuation coverage.
 It is important to note that not all employer offered group health insurance policies offer coverage to dependents.

 Ohio law also offers extended coverage to those who purchase individual and family health insurance on their own if group coverage is unavailable to them.
 All plans including basic, standard, open enrollment, and conversion plans will fall under the new state law.

 For Ohio residents, the Federal law only requires health insurance coverage is offered to age 26.
-However, the Ohio laws require coverage to age 28 or an extra two years provided the requirements mentioned above are satisfied.
-Thus, insurers offering group or family health insurance coverage in Ohio will need to abide by the state law from age 26 to 28 as of July 1.
+Thus, insurers offering group or family health insurance coverage in Ohio will need to abide by the state law up to age 26.

 You can learn more about current rules and regulations concerning the Affordable Care Act at the Ohio Department of Insurance.